-At NYU Langone’s Hearing and Balance Center, certified audiologists provide adults and children with a full range of audiologic testing, as well as hearing aid evaluation, fitting, and follow-up care.
-We also offer complete vestibular testing to diagnose inner ear conditions that may affect your balance.
-Patients are referred to us by otolaryngologists—ear, nose, and throat doctors—and by a wide range of other specialists, including doctors at NYU Langone Otolaryngology Associates.
+At NYU Langone’s Hearing and Balance Center, audiologists provide children and adults with a full range of audiologic testing, as well as hearing aid evaluation, fitting, and follow-up care.

-Our experts provide compassionate care and a variety of assessments, including hearing evaluation and advanced audiologic testing for your family.
-An audiometric hearing test helps assess the level of hearing loss in adults and older children.
-During this testing, which takes 30 minutes, you sit in a soundproof booth wearing headphones that transmit a variety of sound levels and frequencies in each ear.
-Your audiologist asks you to respond by speaking or pressing a button when you hear a sound.
-Based on your replies, our doctors assess which type of hearing loss is causing your symptoms.
+Our experts perform a variety of hearing assessments, including audiometric hearing tests to evaluate the level of hearing loss in adults and older children.
+These tests occur in a soundproof booth, while you wear headphones that transmit various sounds to each ear.
+Your ability to detect these sounds help our doctors to determine which type of hearing loss is causing your symptoms.

-Auditory processing evaluations are recommended for children who have normal hearing but significant difficulty processing sound when there is background noise.
-Your child’s teacher or pediatrician may refer your child if they have academic challenges and frequently ask for instructions to be repeated.
-This assessment can help diagnose auditory processing disorder, a condition that affects how your brain understands speech.
+Auditory processing evaluations are recommended for children who have normal hearing but difficulty processing sound when there is background noise.
+This assessment can help diagnose an auditory processing disorder, which makes it harder for the brain to understand speech.

-If you or your child has hearing loss, our experienced audiologists can help select the right hearing aid from a variety of major manufacturers and demonstrate how it works.
-We specialize in custom fitting hearing aids, and provide follow-up care to ensure that they are working properly.
-During fitting appointments, an audiologist inserts a probe microphone into the ear canal to precisely measure the sound and confirm patients receive the proper amplification level for their specific hearing loss.
-Our audiologists also provide information about assistive listening devices, which can help increase the sound of a telephone, television, or computer.
+We specialize in custom fitting hearing aids and provide follow-up care to ensure that they are working properly.
+During fitting appointments, an audiologist inserts a probe microphone into the ear canal to precisely measure the sound and confirm that you receive the proper amplification level for your specific hearing loss.
+Our audiologists also provide information about assistive listening devices, which increase the sound of a telephone, television, or computer.

-If you experience severe hearing loss in one ear, our skilled audiologists can help you choose the proper hearing amplifier.
+If you experience severe hearing loss in one ear, our audiologists can help you choose the proper hearing amplifier.
 We provide a wide range of single-sided deafness devices.
 These include the contralateral routing of signals (CROS) system, which uses two hearing aids to transfer sound to your nonfunctional ear.
-We also offer a selection of bone-conduction hearing devices, including Baha®, Osia®, Ponto™, and ADHEAR.
-These devices work by transferring sounds directly to your cochlea, a hollow tube in your inner ear.
+We also offer a selection of bone-conduction hearing devices, which work by transferring sounds directly to your cochlea, a hollow tube in your inner ear.

 Get information to help you prepare and learn what to expect.